 Enrichment Period was developed to give students 45 minutes of additional time on Tuesdays and Thursdays during the school day for assistance in core (Standards of Learning) classes in which they were experiencing academic problems.
 Math, English, Science, and Social Studies teachers are required to request students who have below a C average in their class to work with them during Enrichment Period.
-Enrichment Period was implemented at the beginning of the 2008-2009 school year.
 Non-SOL teachers were randomly assigned a class of 18-25 students and SOL teachers were not assigned Enrichment students.

 SOL teachers request students for Enrichment Period by accessing a network folder containing each teacher’s Enrichment period roster on Excel spreadsheets.
 On the day of Enrichment period, the Enrichment teacher opens the spreadsheet and writes a special pass to send each requested student to the appropriate teacher.
 These small passes are printed on bright orange paper so anyone in the hall at the beginning of Enrichment period will know the students are moving from one teacher to another.
 Once students are requested, they stay with the requesting teacher the entire period.
 Students who are not requested by a teacher that period stay in their assigned Enrichment teacher’s classroom and work on homework, study, or read.
 Administrators openly go class to class during this period to check on student progress and activity.